byko3y/python-shared-objects/README.md

 ## Known alternatives

+* PyPy STM - good attempt to make the language multithreaded by serializing the parallel thread.
+Nice attempt, but I believe it's a dead end because they try to bring concurrency into too many places, while lacking the most important safe concurrency in manipulating the shared data.
 * **multiprocessing** itself - allows one process to use another process object transparently.
 The module is know to have many bugs and the transparent access is in fact a serialization of accessing function sent via socket/pipe, which may become incredibly slow and glitchy even for a level of some mediocre python project
 * **multiprocessing.shared_memory** - very primitive implementation of OS-level shared memory
 * **multiprocessing.sharedctypes** - uses multiprocessing.shared_memory to implement a simple memory manager which is used for sharing of ctypes' structures